AbdallahDotNet/AbdallahDotNet/README.md

 - 👀 Keeping pace with technological development
 - 📚 I have two years experience

+> Education
+- I studied Information Systems at the Modern Academy in Maadi and holds a Bachelor's degree in Information Systems

 > Experience
 - I got a course from Root Center for web development
 - I trained at KR coding